shopware/docs/guides/plugins/plugins/administration/add-custom-service.md

 {% hint style="warning" %}
 Decorators are just simple functions, which intercept a service in the provider phase.
 This means that a service can only be decorated in the timeframe between it being created and it being accessed for the first time.
-Which leads to Shopware provided services not being able to be decorated.
 {% endhint %}

 If you need to alter a service method return value or add an additional parameter you can also do this using decoration.